-Use this calculator to easily calculate the cosine of an angle given in degrees or radians.
+Use this cos calculator to easily calculate the cosine of an angle given in degrees or radians.
+The cosine is encountered in geometry problems involving right triangles, circles, and others where cos(x) can be calculated.

 The Cosine function ( cos(x) )

-In the graph above, cos(α) = b/c.
-From this definition it follows that the cosine of any angle is always less than or equal to one, and it can take negative values.
+Since cos(α) = b/c, from this definition it follows that the cosine of any angle is always less than or equal to one, and it can take negative values.
 The cosine of a 90-degree angle is equal to zero, since in order to calculate it we would need a triangle with two 90-degree angles, which is the definition of a straight line.
 As the third side of the triangle does not exist (length is 0), the cosine equals zero (0 divided by the length of the hypotenuse equals 0).
 You can use this cosine calculator to verify this.

 A commonly used law in trigonometry which is trivially derived from the cosine definition is the law of cosines: c2 = a2 + b2 - 2ab·cosγ